Adobe Inc.: Further acquisitions and failed buyout of Figma (2018–2023)

-FTC lawsuit and terms of service update (2024–present)
+FTC lawsuit and terms of service update (2024–2026)

 On June 17, 2024, the US Federal Trade Commission together with the US Department of Justice filed a lawsuit against Adobe for its subscription business model practice, citing hidden termination fees and the company pushing customers towards more expensive plans.
+On March 13, 2026, the lawsuit was settled out of court for $150M.

-In June 2024, after facing backlash for its changes to the terms of service, Adobe updated them to explicitly pledge it will not use customer data to train its AI models.
+In June 2024, after facing backlash for its changes to the terms of service, Adobe updated them to explicitly pledge it will not use customer data to train its artificial intelligence models.

+In November 2025, Adobe Inc. announced its agreement to acquire Semrush for $1.9 billion.

+AI competition

+In March 2026, Adobe announced Shantanu Narayen would step down from his position as CEO after 18 years.
+Narayen was expected to stay on until a new CEO was identified and remain as chairman.
+Adobe, among other software companies, were in investor crosshairs amid concerns about competitive threats from increased AI adoption.
+Ultimately, Anil Chakravarthy, the president of Adobe’s Customer Experience Orchestration business and worldwide field operations was announced to take over the president and CEO positions on December 1, 2026.

+On March 16, 2026, Adobe and Nvidia announced a strategic partnership to deliver next-generation Adobe Firefly models and agentic workflows.
+The collaboration spans AI model development, 3D product visualization, document intelligence, and cloud media workflows, with a joint go-to-market strategy targeting enterprise customers through Adobe's Firefly Foundry platform.

 Products

 Adobe's currently supported roster of software, online services and file formats comprises the following (as of October 2022):